scalatra/scalatra-website/guides/views.md

 If you're using Scalatra to build a web application (as opposed to an API), chances are you'll want to render HTML layouts, page content, and re-usable fragments or partials.
-Like many other frameworks, we refer to the process of templating HTML output as "views".
+Like many other frameworks, we refer to HTML templates as "views".

 Scalatra can render views in two main ways.